p2p-org/economy/posts/2019-08-16-no-loss-of-rewards-change-a-baker.md

 ---
 > Enjoy a second post of [Eli5 series](https://economy.p2p.org/category/Eli5/) covering losing rewards, stopping baking and redelegation in Tezos blockchain in our comic-strip.

-Arthur has a romantic dinner with Kate and gives some good advice...

 ![](https://drive.google.com/open?id=1vg-eKYzsSN4hwPS7Bm_fuwDu57UTyQc7.jpg)